 2. Check start and expiration dates before implementation

 Make sure your countdown timer section indicates the expiration date and proofread every detail about the widget before you proceed to add it to your website or any other online marketing material.
-For instance, if you’re doing A/B testing that includes a countdown on both emails, make sure that you have checked both materials before rollout.
+For instance, if you’re doing A/B testing that includes a countdown time on both emails, make sure that you have checked both materials before rollout.

 Don’t leave web visitors wondering what the timer is for.
 Push them in the right direction with a clear and strong call to action.
-Having said that, make sure to give them ample time to respond as well so the common rule of thumb is to launch the timer no less than 24 hours before the expiration time for emails and even longer than that for websites.
+Having said that, make sure to give them ample time to respond as well so the common rule of thumb is to launch the custom countdown timer no less than 24 hours before the expiration time for emails and even longer than that for websites.
 If your promo is available to global customers, you want to account for time zone differences as well.

 4. Use timers sparingly